bionic-gpt/bionic-gpt/website/content/docs/enterprise-edition/install-linux.md

 +++
-title = "Installing on Linux"
-weight = 10
+title = "Practice Installation using Kind" weight = 10
 sort_by = "weight"
 +++
 <iframe width="560" height="315" src="https://www.youtube.com/embed/_yMg_6M-e70?si=AVWI7SpUBpYAjZXY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Kind is not for production

+kind is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.

+We use kind as part of this tutorial so that you can practice an installation before finally installing the system on a production Kubernetes.

-## Prerequisites
+## Installation using Kind

 You'll need [Docker](https://docs.docker.com/engine/install/) installed on your machine.

-## Installation using Kind

 [Kind](https://kind.sigs.k8s.io/) is a lightweight Kubernetes you can run locally.